accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

 Scality Ring Storage product is a unified storage platform, being able to support Swift, Glance, Cinder, Manila (each has the dirver).
 It is able to replication, erasure coding, geo-redundancy, self-healing, etc. On 9m50s there is an [Openstack Storage usecase diagram](https://youtu.be/8DIbF7zPoXU?t=9m50s) against storage type and size.

+Unified storage solution of Openstack, interesting; AFAIK some companies choose Ceph for the same purpose.
+EMC solutions are however more usecase specific, AFAIK: Block is ScaleIO/XtremIO, filesystem is Isilon, object storage is ECS.

 **[EMC - Accelerating OpenStack deployments with modern all-flash scale-out storage](https://www.youtube.com/watch?v=zbmN8NotZwE)**

 Promoting EMC XtremIO.
 The problem to solve is: IO blender effect at large scale, VM provisioning & clone, dynamic policy-based operations.
 XtremIO is all-flash and sparkingly fast.
 The content-based addressing is a key design of XtremIO.
 Actually the best technical video to introduce XtremIO is the one from [Storage Field Day](https://www.youtube.com/watch?v=lIIwbd5J7bE) and the one from [SolidFire](https://www.youtube.com/watch?v=AeaGCeJfNBg).
 XtremIO is the #1 all-flash market leader with 34% share.
 On [11m51s](https://youtu.be/zbmN8NotZwE?t=11m48s) there is a comparison graph of scale-up vs scale-out on the rack shelf; scale-up is actually not able to survive shelf-level failure (e.g. power, switch).
 Per XtremIO controller provides 150K IPOS, scale-out to 16 boxes 2M IOPS.
 XtremIO has 100% metadata in memory, inter-connected with RDMA fabric.
 XtremIO integrates with Openstack Cinder to provide block storage.